chennaaws22/onlinebookstore/README.md

 ## Features
 - Unitl Now these are the features done
 - 👨‍💼 for the admin dashboard
 -   ✅ Login to the admin dashboard.
 -   ✅ Create, delete, update and list Users who manage the book store.
 -   ✅ Create, delete, update and list Categories.
 -   ✅ Create, delete, update and list Books with it's book image displayed.
 -   ✅ Create, delete, update and list Customers.
 - 🧑 for website visitor
 -   ✅ Display books by category.
 -   ✅ Display new published books on the home page.
 -   ✅ Display a certain book details.
 -   ✅ Search for books by title or description or author.
+-   ✅ Customer Registeration

 ## Acknowledgements
 - This project was based on [this tutorial](https://bit.ly/3NFR3ZC).